 Where do I start with Accessibility? is the first question that anyone new to accessibility asks.
 Therefore, this post aims to provide a starting point to get involved with accessibility, regardless of you level of knowledge or role.
-This post was last updated on 4 June 2023 after Global Accessibility Awareness Day (GAAD) What is…Continue readingWhere do I start with Accessibility?
+This post was last updated on 18 February 2024.
+Jump to updated Section What is Accessibility?
+Accessibility…Continue readingWhere do I start with Accessibility?
+[Updated 18 Feb 24]

 As many of us have adjusted to remote working, a large amount of our time is spent within Microsoft Teams, so what do you do when it isn’t performing as it needs to?
 Continue reading to find out how to fix Microsoft Teams performance issues.
 Symptoms of Microsoft Teams Performance Issues Teams CPU usage is…Continue readingHow to fix Microsoft Teams Performance Issues